Absolute Expressiveness of Subgraph-based Centrality Measures: Monotonic Filtering Functions

 \begin{definition}[\textbf{Non-Uniform Monotonic Bounded Value Property}] A centrality measure $\Ce$ enjoys the {\em non-uniform monotonic bounded value property} if, for every integer $n>0$ and graph $G \in \gr$, it holds that $|\val{G}{n}(\Ce)| \leq n+1-|\bval{G}{n}(\Ce)|$. \markfull \end{definition}

-We can then establish the following characterization that is in striking difference with Theorem~\ref{the:characterization-ranking}, which shows that the non-uniform bounded value property is only a necessary condition (but not a sufficient condition) for a centrality measure being subgraph motif relative to the induced ranking.
+We can then establish the following characterization that is in striking difference with Theorem~\ref{the:characterization-ranking}, which shows that the non-uniform bounded value property is only a necessary condition (but not a sufficient condition) for a centrality measure being subgraph-based relative to the induced ranking.